Bremerton’s Naval Shipyard works on through coronavirus crisis

 No public outcry has emerged, however.
 Bremerton’s Mayor, Greg Wheeler, did not respond to a request for comment.

-Henderson said that while the shipyard could no longer post individual cases, the response to new infections will not change.
+Henderson said that while the shipyard could no longer post news of individual cases, the response to new infections will not change.

 “Our shipyard procedures for handling a positive case remain the same in regard to ensuring self-isolation, cleanliness of workspaces and notification of any personnel that have close, personal contact with the positive individual,” she said.